balena-io/docs/pages/management/applications.md

 Actions let you change the state of some or all of the devices in your application.
 They can be applied in two ways:

 1. The *Actions* menu, located on the left side of the application page, allows you to apply state changes to all devices in the application.
 2. *Group Actions*, found at the top-right of the device list, are applied to a subset of the devices in your fleet.
 You can specify which devices will be affected by clicking the check boxes on the left of the device list.
+If you apply any filters or a saved view, clicking the check box at the top of the device list will select only the devices that appear in the list.
+If no filters are applied, this check box will select all devices in the application.

 <img src="/img/common/app/actions.png" width="80%">